tiukenywil11/hugo-blog/tiukenywil11_blog/content/posts/project-idea-1-part-2.md

 </div>
 ```

-6. Test if ReactJS app working, and if the styles have taken effect.
+6. Test if ReactJS app is working, and if the styles have taken effect.
 ```bash
 npm start
 ```